Hurry Up! And Wait

 Bridging the Gap

 Our trip through Mexico and Central America was full of amazing, once in a life time adventures.
 But overlanding isn’t always glamorous.
 After a few magical weeks in Panama, we learned this the hard way as we found ourselves bogged down in the expensive and painful process of shipping our rig from Panama to Colombia.
-Life would get even more challenging in Colombia where we spent three weeks getting a range of repairs done on our truck (and learning that the company that built our camper had gone bankrupt).
+Life would get even more challenging in Colombia where we spent three weeks replacing our rear-differential on our truck (and learning that the company that built our camper had gone bankrupt).
 These challenges tested our determination and, at times, our sanity.
 But they didn’t impact our thirst for adventure.

 Panama is a small country, but its packed full of beautiful coastlines and huge areas of primary old growth forest and jungle.
 It also offers world class scuba diving and surfing.
 Despite this, ecotourism in Panama is relatively undeveloped which is ironic given that Panama is a rapidly growing and relatively wealthy Latin America country.